THUHoloLab/Fused-Fourier-Ptycho/README.md

 This is an implementation of MATLAB + CUDA programming for the acceleration of Fourier ptychographic microscopy (FPM) reconstruction.

-The codes were built based on MATLAB 2024b and CUDA v12.8, and were tested with a graphic card of NIVIDA RTX 3090 24GB.
+:bell: The codes were built based on MATLAB 2024b and CUDA v12.8, and were tested with a graphic card of NIVIDA RTX 3090 24GB.

-**The codes are only available for images with even numbers pixel** due to the implementation of "fftshift" kernel. [[cufftShift]](https://github.com/marwan-abdellah/cufftShift)
+:collision: **The codes are only available for images with even numbers of pixels** due to the implementation of "fftshift" kernel. [[cufftShift]](https://github.com/marwan-abdellah/cufftShift)
 ## Acceleration ratio

 The codes were tested on a personal desktop running a Windows 11 Pro x64, with 64GB RAM, and a graphic card of NIVIDA RTX 3090 24GB.